garrandall/popular-music-data/tracks/what-s-luv--fat-joe-ashanti.md

 Be about trust

 What's love?
-(Got to do, got to do with it babe) {Yeah, Yeah, Y'All}
+(Got to do, got to do with it babe) What's love?
+It's about us
+It's about trust babe
 What's love?
-It's about us {It's about us}
-It's about trust babe {Be about trust}
-What's love?
-(Got to do, got to do with it babe) {Yeah, Yeah, Uh}
+(Got to do, got to do with it babe) What's love?
-What's love?
-It should be about us {It should be about us}
+It should be about us
-It should be about trust babe {Be about trust}
+It should be about trust babe
 What's love?